Judy Pace

-Judy Lenteen Pace (born June 15, 1942) is an American actress known for her roles in films and television shows, particularly blaxploitation films.
-Pace portrayed Vickie Fletcher on the TV series Peyton Place (1968–1969) and Pat Walters on the ABC drama series The Young Lawyers (1969–1971), for which she won an Image Award for Outstanding Actress in a Drama Series in 1970.
+Judy Lenteen Pace (June 15, 1942 – March 11, 2026) was an American actress known for her roles in films and television shows, particularly blaxploitation films.
+Pace portrayed Vickie Fletcher on the TV series Peyton Place (1968–1969) and Pat Walters on the ABC drama series The Young Lawyers (1970–1971), for which she won an NAACP Image Award for Outstanding Actress in a Drama Series in 1970.

 Early life and career

-Pace born in Los Angeles, California, to an airplane mechanic and a dressmaker.
+Pace was born in Los Angeles, California, on June 15, 1942, to an airplane mechanic and a dressmaker.
 After graduation from Dorsey High School, Pace attended Los Angeles City College, majoring in sociology.

 She made her film debut as one of the title characters in William Castle's 13 Frightened Girls (1963).
 She got her first major break in Hollywood in 1968 as the first black villainess on TV with her role as Vickie Fletcher in the hit ABC-TV soap-opera/drama series Peyton Place.
 Also in 1968, Pace was singled out for praise by noted film critic Roger Ebert, for her performance in the popular youth-oriented film, Three in the Attic:The find in this movie, for my money, is the young black actress Judy Pace, who is terrific.
 Variety calls her "the most beautiful black actress in Hollywood," which is debatable since beauty is in the eye of the beholder, etc., but she's a quick, funny actress who can put an edge on a line and keep a scene sparkling.

 Pace quickly became a familiar face in the 1970s on both the big and small screens, appearing in popular blaxploitation movies and popular television shows.
 She appeared on television shows including Batman, Tarzan, Bewitched, I Dream of Jeannie, The Flying Nun, Days of Our Lives, I Spy, Ironside, Peyton Place, The Mod Squad, Medical Center, That's My Mama, O'Hara, US Treasury, The New People, Insight, Kung Fu, Shaft, Caribe, Sanford and Son, What's Happening!!, and Good Times.